severian5it/ResidenceGiulioCesare/README.md

     3. Trying to submit the form with an invalid email address and verify that a relevant error message appears
     4. Trying to submit the form with all inputs valid and verify that the modal will appear.

+1. Gallery to showcase the closest point of interest.

 Bugs: most relevant bugs to tackle involved *bootstrap4 carousel* which arrows indicators pushed navigation to the top of the section, but changing the `data-target` field solved it.